-Internationally recognized for groundbreaking science and innovation, MAP scientists have changed the way the world understands the health consequences of social inequality in cities.
+Internationally recognized for groundbreaking science and innovation, MAP scientists have changed the way the world understands the health consequences of social inequality in Canada.

 Street-level, Scalable Solutions

-We design and test real-world solutions to complex, urban health problems — many at the intersection of health and inequality.
+We design and test real-world solutions to complex, community health problems — many at the intersection of health and equity.
 MAP scientists work quickly to meet urgent needs in real time, focused on concrete results and long-term sustainability.

 What if everyone could afford the medication they need?

-Research shows that 2.4 million people in Canada don’t take the drugs they need because they can’t afford them.
+2.4 million people in Canada don’t take medication they’ve been prescribed – because they can’t afford it.

-This large study is the first in Canada to test the effects of giving people access to essential medicines for free, and to measure the impact of medication costs on health outcomes.
+This large study is the first in Canada to investigate the value of giving people access to essential medicines for free.
+Two years into the study, we’ve found that covering essential prescriptions actually reduces patients’ overall health-care costs – including hospitalization – by more than $1,200 a year.